Guidelines for newsletters at KI

 - Who produces text and image content?

-If you have questions about the service, please contact Paloma at support@paloma.se
+Postman from Paloma is the newsletter tool for which the Communications department at KI will offer support.
+If you have questions about the service, please contact Paloma at support@paloma.se.

-If and when you place the order of a new account or a change in an existing one, contact Viktoria Olausson, viktoria.olausson@ki.se.
+If and when you place the order of a new account or a change in an existing one, contact Viktoria Olausson: viktoria.olausson@ki.se.

 How to write a good newsletter

-A good newsletter is easily overviewed and read, has good headlines and follows KI's graphical profile (which you will find here).
-Use the KI newsletter template.
-If you do not have it, ask the editor-in-chief of your institution.
-A newsletter should preferably not contain unique information, that is, information that cannot be found elsewhere online.
+A newsletter should preferably not contain information that cannot be found elsewhere online.
 You need to have accurate information online to link to.
 So, in order to write a good newsletter you usually need to start updating the information on or creating the web pages you will link to.

 A good newsletter should: